 Elephant Veterinary Centre

-A development project supported by STEF
+An Elephant welfare project supported by STEF

-We feel immensely proud of this achievement, particularly as we’ve had to overcome plenty of obstacles along the way: gaining our Government licence as a veterinary hospital, coping with heavy and damaging monsoon rains and, of course, Thailand’s own Covid lockdowns which seriously impeded the progress of the building work.
+We feel immensely proud of this achievement, particularly as we’ve had to overcome plenty of obstacles along the way: gaining our Government licence as a veterinary hospital, coping with heavy and damaging monsoon rains and, of course, Thailand’s own Covid lockdowns which have seriously impeded the progress of the building work.

 However, there is no time to rest our our laurels.
 We still need funds to purchase important veterinary equipment and drugs (see Elephant Angels), and to pay ongoing costs for our vet and an assistant.

 It is also our aim to construct a Visitor and Education Centre at the site to help visitors understand the importance of the elephant in Thai culture, and to provide an insight into elephant welfare and conservation.
 To help us provide these critical services please consider supporting our project.
 You can donate here.

 [Please click on photos below to enlarge and read captions]